There is plenty of controversy and confusion around finding the balance between macronutrients (i.e. protein, fat and carbs).

 However, if your blood sugars elevate and rise more than 1.6 mmol/L (30 mg/dL) after you eat, your carbohydrate fuel tank is already overflowing.
 Therefore, you will likely benefit from consuming fewer carbs.
 You don’t need more carbohydrates as you already have plenty on board.
 High intakes of refined carbohydrates also lead to blood sugar crashes that stimulate appetite to ensure we restore blood sugars to their normal levels.

-In the Macros Masterclass, we will guide you through the process of dialling in your carbohydrate intake to achieve healthy blood glucose levels that won’t lead your blood glucose crashing to the point where you feel overly hungry.
+In the Macros Masterclass, we will guide you through dialling in your carbohydrate intake to achieve healthy blood glucose levels that won’t lead your blood glucose crashing to the point where you feel overly hungry.

 Should I Reduce My Dietary Fat?